-The up-and-coming young British jazz saxophonist and composer Emma Rawicz has quickly made a name for herself on the international jazz scene.
-She has worked with renowned and leading jazz musicians from an early age and impresses with her technical virtuosity and deep musical understanding.
-Her music combines traditional jazz elements with modern influences and demonstrates her extremely creative approach to composition and improvisation.
-Emma Rawicz is recognised as one of the UK's most promising jazz artists.
+British saxophonist and composer Emma Rawicz has rapidly established herself as one of the leading voices of her generation on the international jazz scene.
+Emerging from the vibrant and globally acclaimed UK jazz landscape, she has worked with renowned musicians from an early age and continues to impress with her technical virtuosity, distinctive sound, and deep musical understanding.
+Her music blends traditional jazz roots with contemporary influences, reflecting a highly creative and individual approach to composition and improvisation.

 Emma Rawicz & Gwilym Simcock - Big VisitCD / Vinyl / digitalEmma Rawicz tenor & soprano saxophoneGwilym Simcock pianoThe duo setting can be like a breath of fresh air, particularly for musicians who normally deal with the complexity and intricacy of much larger ventures.
 Saxophonist Emma Rawicz, whose star has been rising all over Europe since she joined the ACT label last year, runs and directs her own big band.
 Pianist Gwilym Simcock, whose ACT album “Good Days At Schloss Elmau” was nominated for the Mercury Prize, and has toured the world with Pat Metheny, will at any one time be working on a whole array of orchestral composition commissions.So, when both these musicians approach this new duo project, they do so in an energised and enthusiastic spirit: “It’s a really joyful experience and a positive environment, says Simcock, who adds: “we just get on so well, her writing is so advanced, her attention to detail extraordinary.”
 Simcock says he not only appreciates Emma Rawicz’s technical mastery of the instrument, particularly her ease in the upper registers, there are musical consequences too: “With her, the ideas just flow from person to instrument, and that’s the ideal we all aspire to.”The respect is mutual.
 “I was already a fan,” remembers Emma Rawicz, “so playing in a duo really is a dream come true for me.”
 Despite coming from different musical generations, there are strong affinities in their musical pasts: Simcock and Rawicz even studied with some of the same teachers at the same institutions.